 Drive through the grounds of the West Baton Rouge Conference Center and view the spectacular lights.
 Take advantage of the FREE shuttle service as there is no parking available on the grounds of the WBR Conference Center during this event; Parking will be at Louis Mouch Multipurpose arena located at 152 Turner Road.

 You must obtain a wrist band at the entrance gate to participate in all the activities.

 Come inside the conference center to visit “Trevor” the talking reindeer.
 Walk through the holiday decorated rooms.
-Enjoy carnival rides for the children or buy those last minute gifts from our crafters.
+Enjoy carnival rides for the children or buy those last minute gifts from our crafters, they have gifts perfect for clients that keep them on coming back.
 Take your holiday pictures with Santa and his elves.

 Dec.
 10th & 17th will be ice fishing for $5.00 per person.
 On Dec.
 17th is snow night for $5.00 per person.